 At the February 2020 Midyear meeting of the American Bar Association, the House of Delegates, the ABA's policy making body, adopted the current definition of paralegal, as recommended by the Standing Committee on Paralegals.
 The current definition now reads:

-A legal assistant or paralegal is a person, qualified by education, training or work experience, who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically-delegated substantive legal work for which a lawyer is responsible.
+A paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.